K79SN4/acode-plugin-asc/README.md

 ## Testing the Plugin

 1. Open an AssemblyScript project in Acode.
-2. Launch the plugin from the sidebar.
+2. Launch the plugin from the sidebar (ensure sidebar is enabled in plugin setting).
 3. Provide arguments in the `ARGV` field.
-4. Click the `Run` button and verify the output in `STDOUT` and `STDERR` fields.
+4. Click the `Compile` button and verify the output in `STDOUT` and `STDERR` fields.

 ---